zalando/skipper/docs/reference/filters.md

           Path template in /articles/{article-id} (OpenAPI 3) or in /articles/:article-id format.
           NOTE: They will be normalized to the :this format for metrics naming.
         example: /orders/{order-id}
+    client_tracking_pattern:
+        description: >
+            The pattern that the combination `realm.client` must match in order for the client based metrics to be tracked, in form of a regular expression.

+            By default (if undefined), it is set to `services\\..*`.

+            An empty string disables the client metrics completely.

+            IMPORTANT: Avoid patterns that would match too many different values like `.*` or `users\\..*`.
+Too many different metric keys would badly affect the performances of the metric systems (e.g.: Prometheus).
+        type: string
+        examples:
+            all_services:
+                summary: All services are tracked (clients of the realm `services`).
+                value: "services\\..*"
+            just_some_services:
+                summary: Only services `orders` and `shipment` are tracked.
+                value: "services\\.(orders|shipment)"
 ```

 Configuration Example: